Provincial Office for the Early Years

 - Review of Local Early Years Planning: The Provincial Office for the Early Years recently conducted a review of local early years planning initiatives.

-- Working collaboratively with ministries, school districts and education partners to support the B.C.
-Early Years Strategy
+- A Superintendent of the Early Years has been established to work collaboratively with ministries, school districts and education partners to support the B.C.
+Early Years Strategy.

-One of the Superintendent's key activities has been to identify the range of ealy years activities and promising practices that are available in B.C.
+One of the Superintendent's key activities has been to identify the range of early years activities and promising practices that are available in B.C.
 Learn more about these promising practices below:

 - Early Years in B.C.
 School Districts: A Scan of Promising Practices furthers conversations with School District personnel involved in managing early learning initiatives within the district, to gain a deeper understanding of the challenges and opportunities that exist in regards to early years programs and services